 Option 3: Pursue legal action

 With those disclaimers in place, there are still times when it does make sense to take a legal approach.
-For more advice on how to assess your particular situation, see What you need to know about Internet defamation management.
+For more advice on how to assess your particular situation, see How to deal with online defamation.

 Option 4: Suppress the review

 If you can’t get rid of the offending ComplaintsBoard.com review, there are ways you can effectively bury it in the search results.
 Because the vast majority of searchers never scroll beyond the first page of the search results, pushing negative content off the first page is practically the same as removing it; in both cases, it becomes “invisible” to most people.
 This option also helps you establish a robust online presence, which will serve as a buffer against any future negative content.

 Two effective ways to suppress the review are:

 Hide it in a sea of positive reviews

 A smart way to counteract negative reviews, like those on ComplaintsBoard.com, is to flood the Internet with positive reviews about your company.
 Even better, because most reviews are positive, you only really need to worry about getting more reviews overall.

 Some ways to do so include: